paupino/rust-decimal/README.md

 ### `db-postgres`

-This feature enables a PostgreSQL communication module.
+Enables a PostgreSQL communication module.
 It allows for reading and writing the `Decimal` type by transparently serializing/deserializing into the `NUMERIC` data type within PostgreSQL.

 ### `db-tokio-postgres`